-Thames Water (Kemble) Finance plc ("the Company") is a public limited company, limited by shares, incorporated in England & Wales and domiciled in the United Kingdom under the Companies Act 2006.
+Thames Water (Kemble) Finance plc ("the Company") is a public limited company, limited by shares, incorporated and domiciled in the United Kingdom under the Companies Act 2006.
 The address of the registered office is Clearwater Court, Vastern Road, Reading, Berkshire, RG1 8DB.